 So that is why my "Wednesday Review" this week is for a book called "Friar Park: A Pictorial History" by The Cardinals.

-I have to confess, that I have not completely read all of the text in the book, but as it is a pictorial history, it is full of beautiful photos of Friar Park, which I have looked though many times.
-This book is not a "Beatles" book but it is one that is of great interest to George Harrison fans.
-George bought the property in 1970 and he built a recording studio there and records many albums.
-He made several promotional films there and Friar Park has been the place where fans have gone and met George over the years.
-Now that he has passed away, he wife, Olivia and son Dhani and his wife live there.
+I have to confess that I have not completely read all of the text in the book, but as it is a pictorial history, it is full of beautiful photos of Friar Park, which I have looked through many times.
+This book is not a "Beatles" book, but it is one that is of great interest to George Harrison fans.
+George bought the property in 1970, and he built a recording studio there and recorded many albums.
+He made several promotional films there, and Friar Park has been the place where fans have gone and met George over the years.
+Now that he has passed away, his wife, Olivia, and son, Dhani and his wife live there.
 Beatle fans have been fascinated with Friar Park ever since George first purchased it.

 My favorite part is seeing some of the inside of the large house where George lived.
 We have seen peeks of the inside over the years, and we read about it in Pattie Boyd's and Chris O'Dell's books, but these photos are just amazing!
 You will love to see them and imagine George hanging out there.